 Timeout Destination is the target for any calls that have reach the maximum wait time of the queue (set in the Queue Timeout).
 This can be any destination on the PBX, an external number, or to simply hang up.

-To add an agent to the queue, click the Queue Agents + icon the appropriate number of times for the count of the agents you will be adding.
+To add an agent to the queue, click on the Queue Agents Type to search... box and select the agent you wish to add.

-You can remove an agent in the queue by clicking the button corresponding to the agent you wish to remove
+You can remove an agent in the queue by clicking the X button corresponding to the agent you wish to remove.

 Agents Unreachable Destination specifies where a call should be sent if all agents in the queue are offline (for example, in case of a site internet outage)

-Ring Busy Agents will, if enabled, check an extension's status when a call arrives in the queue and, if they're on the phone, will skip ringing their extension.
-If disabled, the call will be presented to the extension in a call waiting fashion.
+Ring Busy Agents will, if disabled, check an extension's status when a call arrives in the queue and, if they're on the phone, will skip ringing their extension.
+If enabled, the call will be presented to the extension in a call waiting fashion.
 This setting works in conjunction with Agent Ring Time

 Agent Ring Time specifies how often to 'reset' the call to an extension.
 If an extension is offline, and a call is in the queue, once the extension reconnects and the ring time expires, the queued call will ring that extension.